Getting to Norway by ferry from the UK

 - From Calais to Hirtshals (Denmark): ± 14 hours 15 minutes

-- From Dunkirk to Copenhagen (Denmark): ± 13 hours (inc. ferry)
+- From Calais to Copenhagen (Denmark): ± 13 hours (inc. ferry)

-The best options you have for the crossing to Norway
+Some of the best options you have for the crossing to Norway

-Ferry Route | Transfer Time | Cost of Car Transfer (Approx) | Why this one? |
+Route | Crossing time | Cost of crossing with car (Approx) | Why this one? |

 ---|---|---|---|

 Hirtshals-Kristiansand | Approx. 2 hours | £60 - £100 | Speed!
-(Fjordline is fastest) |
+(Fjordline is fastest) - Straightforward crossing |

-Kiel-Oslo | Approx. 20 hours | £400 - £800 | More of a Cruise than a Ferry! |
+Kiel-Oslo | Approx. 20 hours | £400 - £800 | Cruiseferry experience: Lots of comfort and fewer miles to drive. |

-Hirtshals-Bergen | Approx. 17 hours | £300 - £400 | Luxurious Vessels, Positive Reviews |
+Hirtshals-Bergen | Approx. 17 hours | £300 - £400 | A convenient crossing for Western Norway: Beautiful journey, with excellent ferries. |

 If you're planning a trip to Norway but also considering including Sweden in your itinerary, you might want to consider travelling via either the outbound or return route through Kiel to Gothenburg.